josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/bookmarks/intro.md

         README.md

 Now might be a good time to learn a bit about how CakePHP's directory structure
-works: check out the [/intro/cakephp-folder-structure](intro/cakephp-folder-structure.md) section.
+works: check out the [CakePHP Folder Structure](../../intro/cakephp-folder-structure.md) section.

 ## Checking our Installation